Section 5739.01 | Sales tax definitions.

 (iii) Charges by the vendor for any services necessary to complete the sale;

-(iv) Delivery charges.
+(iv) On and after August 1, 2003, delivery charges.
 As used in this division, "delivery charges" means charges by the vendor for preparation and delivery to a location designated by the consumer of tangible personal property or a service, including transportation, shipping, postage, handling, crating, and packing.

 (v) Installation charges;